de-DEen-US

 Finland

 Finland is a country of tranquility and vastness.
 Dense forests, countless lakes, and a close connection to nature characterize the landscape as well as everyday life.
 Instead of hustle and bustle, you can expect clear air, plenty of space, and a slower pace of life.
 Typical of Finland are saunas, simple architecture, and spending time outdoors—in every season.
 In summer, long days and the midnight sun beckon, while in winter, snow, the Northern Lights, and Arctic landscapes attract visitors.
-Lapland in northern Finland is particularly popular.
+Lapland in Northern Finland is particularly popular.

 Destinations in Finland: